remix-run/react-router/docs/hooks/use-submit.md

 - `relative`
 - `replace`
 - `state`
-- `unstable_viewTransition`
+- `viewTransition`

-### `options.unstable_flushSync`
+### `options.flushSync`

-The `unstable_flushSync` option tells React Router DOM to wrap the initial state update for this submission in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition].
+The `flushSync` option tells React Router DOM to wrap the initial state update for this submission in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition].
 This allows you to perform synchronous DOM actions immediately after the update is flushed to the DOM.

-<docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 [pickingarouter]: ../routers/picking-a-router
 [form]: ../components/form